raganwald/raganwald.github.com/_posts/2015-04-03-left-variadic.md

 [![Football at Fenway](/assets/images/football-at-fenway.jpg)](https://www.flickr.com/photos/ekilby/7651165338 "Football at Fenway Pregame Lineups (c) 2012 Eric Kilby")

-A *variadic function* is a function that is designed to accept a variable number of arguments.[^eng] In JavaScript, you can make a variadic function by gathering parameters.
+A **variadic function** is designed to accept a variable number of arguments.[^eng] In JavaScript, you can make a variadic function by gathering parameters.
 For example:

 [^eng]: English is about as inconsistent as JavaScript: Functions with a fixed number of arguments can be unary, binary, ternary, and so forth.
 But can they be "variary?"
 No!
 They have to be "variadic."